The time to plan and prepare is before a disaster or catastrophe not during one.

 In this podcast, occupational fraud, proactive fraud risk management, and monitoring of illegal or unethical behavior are focused with an example of the Tencent proactive monitoring program to illustrate the crucial components for establishing and maintaining an effective anti-fraud program.

 Investigations that initially appear potentially damaging and difficult can often result in positive outcomes.
-In this podcast, our head of Forensic Investigation Services, Rupert Utley, will share a case study from Shanghai and explain how to help the company’s management conduct a thorough and exhaustive investigation.
+In this podcast, we will share a case study from Shanghai and explain how to help the company’s management conduct a thorough and exhaustive investigation.

 Interviewing is a core investigation skill and to be truly effective requires a lot of training and experience.
-In part 2 of this episode, our head of Forensic Investigation Services, Rupert Utley will continue to share details of the case and describe how the findings of the investigation ultimately resulted in positive outcomes for our Client.
+In part 2 of this episode, we will continue to share details of the case and describe how the findings of the investigation ultimately resulted in positive outcomes for our Client.

 Opportunity to commit fraud or engage in wrongdoing is often down to inadequate or poorly designed and monitored internal controls, policies, procedures, and security measures.
-In this episode, Rupert Utley, our Head of Forensic and investigation, will introduce the fraud and corruption typologies that exist in the pharmaceutical industry in Asia.
+In this episode, our expert will introduce the fraud and corruption typologies that exist in the pharmaceutical industry in Asia.

 Expenses fraud remains one of the most prevalent ways for an organization to hemorrhage cash.
 There is pressure, opportunity, and rationalization on both sides to pay and receive bribes to secure the sales.
-In this part, our Head of Forensic and investigation, Rupert Utley, are going to share the insights about expenses fraud and bribing doctors.
+In this part, we are going to share the insights about expenses fraud and bribing doctors.
 Click here to listen our podcast now!

 During the covid-19 pandemic, there are online medical promotion events to create an opportunity for unethical sales teams to pay bribes to doctors directly.
-In this part, Rupert will share his experiences with speaker fees, tendering fraud, and product diversion.
+In this part, our expert will share his experiences with speaker fees, tendering fraud, and product diversion.

 Not only do fake products affect a company’s market share, but pharmaceutical companies have corporate responsibility and legal duty to minimise the risk of harm to society and prevent counterfeit drugs and products entering the market.
-In this part, our Head of Forensic and investigation, Rupert Utley, will continue to talk about some of the fraud schemes and typologies facing the pharmaceutical industry in Asia.
+In this part, our expert will continue to talk about some of the fraud schemes and typologies facing the pharmaceutical industry in Asia.

 The greatest risk to a company come from within and the third parties.
 A company should know who they are in business with and ensure they are accountable for their actions.
-In this part, Rupert Utley, our Head of Forensic investigation, will talk about pre-employment screening and third party due diligence.
+In this part, we will talk about pre-employment screening and third party due diligence.